HeinrichHartmann/data-sharing/README.md

 * ...
 User facing services (related-work.net) should be able to pull in meta-data from different data-providers

 * ...
 Researches should be able to see the results of their methods quickly

+## Data Sharing Workflows

+### Git Sync

+The data-set is version controlled under git.

+* Bulk download.
+The data is cloned from a public repository hosted (a) by the institution or (b) a public hoster like GitHub or FigShare.

+  `git clone <>`

+* Pull in Updates: `git pull`

+* Review changes after update: `git diff HEAD@{1}`

+* Publishing a new dataset:
+  a) For the repository on GitHub.
+Push changes.
+  b) Publish a git repository over SSH/HTTP.
+Push changes.

+* Contributing back changes:
+  - "Make a Pull Request on GitHub"
+  - Send an email advertising a commit/branch on a public repo.

+* Audit changes: `git log`

+### Rsync

+The data-set is published via rsync.

+* Publishing: Self hosted.
+Install rsyncd.
+Advertise `rsync://` url.

+* Bulk download: `rsync -rtv <URL>`

+* Pull in Updates: `rsync -rtv <URL>`

+* Review changes after update: ?

+* Contributing back changes:
+  1. Publish updates as rsync endpoint
+  2. Ask upstream provider to pull in changes

+* Audit changes: ?

 ## Further Remarks